Ecocar-Unicamp/Teleco/README.md

 * The following elements should be numbers and, in order, represent the tab's state of each checkbox (0 is the deselected state, and 1 is the selected.
 Selected is the standard state).
 * If the tab's configuration contains more checkboxes than allowed, it will discard the extra information.

+## Saved Information

+All data will be saved on a .txt file, formated for being displayed on a spreadsheet, on a folder with the save date.

 ## Code info

 The plotter is written in python using the [pygame library](https://www.pygame.org/news) wich makes the graphic interface and user input easy to implement.